 Live At The Olympia (Warner Bros. ’09) Rating: A-

 R.E.M. have pretty much done it all: consistently very good and occasionally even great albums, a slew of classic songs some of which were major hits, and a reputation for being a solid live band.
 Really, the only thing that they haven't done is deliver a great live album - until now that is.
 Recorded at Ireland’s Olympia Theatre in 2007, this 39-track, double disc live album is a big improvement on their prior such attempt, 2007’s R.E.M.
 Live, as the performances are energetic, exciting, and consistently rocking.
 The lively crowd is into it too, even on the many then not yet released songs from Accelerate, some of which (most notably “Supernatural Superserious”) had yet to find their final form.
 The majority of the songs are from their ‘80s I.R.S. albums, and the set list is definitely for the dedicated fan rather than the casual fan who knows them from their radio hits, none of which you’ll find here.
 Rather, this is a “for the fans” memento, as most of the selections here are comprised of deep album tracks, some of which I wouldn’t have picked myself but the overall effect is extremely impressive and shows just how rich and varied the band’s songbook is.
 Whether delivering songs from Chronic Town or Reckoning, or later Warner Bros. albums like Monster or New Adventures in Hi-Fi, in this live setting the songs throughout the band’s career all seem of a piece with one another, and it is coming to this realization while listening to Live At The Olympia that is arguably the album's most impressive achievement.
 Again, the song selection is occasionally questionable (a few quintessential R.E.M. hits would’ve been nice), I could live without Stipe’s at times uncomfortable between song banter, and the performances, though consistently strong, are a bit more straightforward than I’d like (plus there’s not so much as a single cover song).
 Still, this is a really good live album that shows why R.E.M. are one of the best American rock bands of all-time.
+Note: After one more album, Collapse Into Now (2011), the career of R.E.M. officially ended when they amicably called it quits.

 send me an email